-(e) In the event that any Participant fails to confirm (or otherwise accept liability in a manner acceptable to Enron for) a Transaction for which Broker has made an Execution hereunder, Broker shall be liable to and shall pay upon demand to Enron, Liquidated Damages.
+(e) In the event that any Participant fails to verify (or otherwise accept liability to Enron for) a Transaction for which Broker has made an Execution hereunder, Broker shall be liable to and shall pay upon demand to Enron, Liquidated Damages.
 “Liquidated Damages” shall mean an amount equal to the aggregate of any and all losses, liabilities, judgments, suits, actions, proceedings, claims, damages, and costs (including the fees and expenses of professional advisors and attorneys) which would have been payable by Participant to Enron under the terms of the relevant Operative Agreement (or if no such Operative Agreement exists, the General Terms and Conditions applicable to such Transactions on the Website) if Participant had defaulted on a Transaction on similar terms and conditions.
-Liquidated Damages will be determined as if the Participant had defaulted on the Transaction which should have resulted from the Execution at the close of business on the earlier of (i) the date Participant affirmatively repudiates or otherwise notifies Enron that it is not bound to the terms of the Transaction, or (ii) the date Broker informs Enron that the Execution has not resulted in a binding Transaction, or (iii) the date following the Execution if Broker has not delivered the written confirmation of verification required in paragraph (h) below, or (iv) the date Enron otherwise determines that the Execution will not be honored by Counterparty as a Transaction.
+Liquidated Damages will be determined as if the Participant had defaulted on the Transaction which should have resulted from the Execution at the close of business on the earlier of (i) the date Participant affirmatively repudiates or otherwise notifies Enron that it is not bound to the terms of the Transaction, or (ii) the date Broker informs Enron that the Execution has not resulted in a binding Transaction, or (iii) the date following the Execution if Broker has not delivered the written confirmation of verification required in clause 4(h) below, or (iv) the date Enron otherwise determines that the Execution will not be honored by Counterparty as a Transaction.
 In no event will Liquidated Damages exceed the sum of (i) all undrawn letters of credit and other collateral and credit support posted by Broker in connection with this Agreement and (ii) all amounts payable by Enron to Broker under this Agreement or otherwise.
 Such liability for Liquidated Damages shall in no way limit Broker’s liability for damages resulting from or arising out of Broker’s fraud or misrepresentation.
 Enron is authorized to draw on any letter of credit or otherwise realize on any other collateral or credit support posted by Broker from time to time in connection with this Agreement to satisfy any liability referred to herein.

 (f) Broker will deliver to Enron one or more letters of credit from financial institutions and in a form acceptable to Enron.
 Enron in its sole discretion will establish an Execution availability for Broker based upon the balance of Broker’s posted credit support, Broker’s financial condition and any other criteria that Enron deems prudent.
 Enron will use reasonable business judgement in determining the level of Execution availability.
 Prior to Enron accepting or confirming an Execution by Broker, Enron will verify that Broker has adequate Execution availability to secure the Execution should it not be confirmed by the Participant.
 If in Enron’s sole discretion the Execution availability is not sufficient to secure the Execution, Enron may refuse to accept the Execution.
 Broker agrees to furnish Enron, upon request, a copy of its financial statements for use in calculating Broker’s Execution availability.